-- 1. The Senatus Academicus may admit as candidates for the Degree of Ph.D. persons who have been admitted as research students of the University and who have been recommended to register as Ph.D. students by Faculty Council.
+- 1. The Senatus Academicus may admit as candidates for the Degree of Ph.D. persons who have been admitted as research students of the University and who have been recommended to register as Ph.D. students by the Faculty Business Committee.
 In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree of Ph.D. a student who can satisfy the Dean of Faculty that (s)he already has adequate qualifications and for whom a supervisor can be appointed. - 2.
 A Ph.D. student shall matriculate and pay the appropriate fee each year. - 3.
-Before admission as a candidate for the degree of D.Lang. a postgraduate student must have qualified for the award of the degree of M.Litt. within the School of Modern Languages.
+Before admission as a candidate for the degree of D.Lang. a postgraduate student must have qualified for the award of the degree of M.Litt. within the School of Modern Languages. - 4.
+The Senatus Academicus may enter into an agreement with other universities including those overseas to permit joint supervision of students studying for doctorates leading to joint degrees. - A. Where such agreements have been made, the Senatus Academicus may admit a student who can satisfy the Dean of Faculty that (s)he is adequately qualified and that suitable supervisory and monitoring arrangement(s) can be made in both institutions into a jointly supervised Degree Programme. - B. Appropriate joint Agreement(s) shall be signed between the two institutions.
+The purpose of the Agreement(s) is: - i. to delineate the collective and individual responsibilities of the Institutions in relation to the provision, management, monitoring, evaluation and development of the Programmes. - ii. to agree a Programme for each individual student. - C. One of the two institutions will act as the lead institution and the student will then be subject to the academic regulations of the lead institution. - D. An appropriate arrangement as to payment and distribution of fees will be made between the two institutions concerned. - E. There is no requirement for such students studying for a D.Lang to qualify first for an M.Litt.